It all comes down to one square foot.

 The reason for this failure could not be clearer.
 It is due to the stunningly negligent drafting errors made by HSUS and its inexplicable refusal to correct those errors prior to putting the measure on the ballot.

 HSUS’s response to its Prop 2 debacle, and to the years of animal suffering and consumer deception caused by its refusal to fix Prop 2’s fatal flaws the first time around, is not to go back and do it correctly.

 Instead, its disgraced CEO, Wayne Pacelle, just prior to being ousted in a major sexual harassment scandal, rekindled his alliance with United Egg Producers (UEP) and invited it to write a replacement measure consistent with the industry’s vision for the future.
 That vision: Tightly packed confinement buildings providing only one square foot per hen.

 The United Egg Producers is the egg industry’s trade association.
 It has been remarkably candid about its intentions, even going so far as to openly acknowledge its goal of controlling and diluting the meaning of “cage-free.”

 UEP’s partner in this venture, HSUS, has been less candid.
 It is going to great lengths to obscure the fact that the egg industry inserted its very own pre-existing standards, literally verbatim, into this 2018 redo of Prop 2.

 This is what it would mean if Prop 12 is approved in November:

 And, as it turns out, we don’t have to wait until 2022 to see how tentative and fluid that date is.
-The Association of California Egg Farmers is now rapidly advancing legislation (AB 3021) that would push the date back to 2024.
+The industry is already advancing legislation that would push the date back to 2024.

 Regardless of these ever-changing, never-arriving, deadlines — what each of these measures share is this function: They would each immediately legalize battery cages throughout the state.
 And they would each allow the confinement of laying hens with as little as one square foot of floor space per bird.